Love riding? Want to improve skills and fitness to do some racing?

 For experienced riders aged 10-18 (born 2001-2009), Rampage is a junior racing program, focused on cross-country mountain biking.

-If you’d like to hear more about RMCC’s Rampage Junior Race Program or All Mountain Program (AMP), please join us for a parent and rider Open House!
+If you’d like to hear more about RMCC’s Rampage Junior Race Program or All Mountain Program (AMP), please join us for the parent and rider Open House.
 Our Head Coaches will give a brief presentation about the programs, and be available to answer questions to help determine if the program is right for your young rider.

 Please email us to RSVP

 RMCC’s Rampage youth racing program aims to develop a passion for cycling in young athletes so they are intrinsically motivated to pursue it as they grow into adults.
 Rampage does this by providing age-appropriate programming, based on Long Term Athlete Development (LTAD) cycling principals in a fun atmosphere that helps young athletes grow and learn valuable skills which extend beyond cycling — hard work, discipline, attention to detail, focusing on distant goals, dealing with adversity and failure, maintaining control under pressure, and working within a team.

 Two weeknight practices (and possibly a weekend session) each week throughout the program will include training rides with a warm up and cool down, skill development, and race preparation – both for mind and body.
-We will also have a few sessions throughout the program that will be focused on road riding so that athletes can develop skills and learn tactics for road racing and training to complement their mountain bike training.
+We may have a few sessions (TBC) that will be focused on road riding so that athletes can develop skills and learn tactics for road racing and training to complement their mountain bike training.

 Dates and details:

 Dates: Apr 30 – July 11

 Two or three practices weekly for 11 weeks: